Skip to content

 • 1990 – Mayor William Layton receives bids to restore the Fairgrounds structures.
 A roof estimate of $35,000 was considered and the VNA stated they would help “foot the bill.”

-• In March 1994, the Bernardsville News had a story about the Kiwanis Club proposing to move Basking Ridge’s Labor Day Kiwanis Fair to the Far Hills Fairgrounds.
-The permit was denied, and in July 1994 the fair was cancelled.
+• In March 1994, the Bernardsville News published a story about the Kiwanis Club’s proposal to move Basking Ridge’s Labor Day Kiwanis Fair to the Far Hills Fairgrounds.
+The permit was denied, and the fair was canceled in July 1994.

 And as they say…..the rest is history.